Meet The Lions

 Jess is an actress and filmmaker known for her work in the UK, USA & Australia.
 She trained at Rose Burford studying American Theatre Arts, which included a year’s study in Texas.
 She has acted in numerous productions and has a penchant for kooky, comedic characters.

-Jess has directed three short films: Baba; Liz & Richard and Do You Care as well as various sketches and guest episodes of the successful web series Sorry, Not Interested by Sam Plommer.
+Jess has directed four short films: Good China; Baba; Liz & Richard and Do You Care as well as various sketches and guest episodes of the successful web series Sorry, Not Interested by Sam Plommer.

-Her producing credits include short content: Watching; Liz & Richard; Over It & Anonymous, she was also a production assistant on the feature Dead Cat.
+Her producing credits include short content: Watching; Liz & Richard; Over It; Baba; Sweet Lies and Good China, she was also a production assistant on the feature film Dead Cat.
 All this work has either been successful on the festival circuit or in other ways.

-Her writing credits include: Liz & Richard; the comedy pilot Over It (currently playing on Amazon Prime) and multi-award nominated script Ambition (in pre-production).
+Her writing credits include Liz & Richard; the comedy pilot Over It (currently playing on Amazon Prime) and multi-award nominated script Ambition (currently in pre-production).

 Tolu started her training at a young age at the Royal National Theatre’s ‘Young Theatre Company’.
 Here she had the opportunity to perform at prestigious theatres including: The Young Vic, Old Vic studio and the Royal National Theatre.